The David Rockefeller Fund Inc

 - Clear potential to leverage additional funding

-- Direct mobilization of impacted communities
+- Direct mobilisation of impacted communities

 Key Takeaways for Grant Writers